 Few technical leaders today would argue with the notion that speed to market – that is, delivering product quickly and efficiently – is paramount to success in the world of software.
 If you’re already confident that your team is building the right things and that those things can continually deliver their intended value to your customers, you’ve got a good base on which to seek efficiencies in process that will allow your team to move faster and increase predictability of the delivery of your commitments to the go-to-market team.
 Delivering code faster is where most vendors and vocal members of the tech community focus.
 But delivering predictably is important to set proper expectations, drive alignment across functional teams, and allow for better execution and therefore better penetration of the market for that value your organization has worked so hard to build.

 There is no perfect measure of delivery speed, team efficiency and productivity, or predictability.
-As such, these KPIs will not be all-encompassing or perfect.
+As such, these engineering process KPIs will not be all-encompassing or perfect.
 Instead, they will highlight trends and therefore give a better understanding for how any process or tooling changes have affected the activity and health of your team.
 We’ll cover: Cycle Time, Deployment Frequency, and Task (or other unit of work) Resolution Rate Over Time.

 Cycle time is a common metric touted by Agile aficionados and for good reason.
 It measures the amount of time that elapses from the start of work on a particular task until that task is complete and ready to be shipped.
 Simply put, cycle time measures the time it takes to complete work on a task.
 By keeping track of cycle time, you can compare planned work with similar tasks that the team has completed in the past and provide an estimate for the delivery of that functionality.
 It will help you better predict how long features will take to build and therefore when they should be expected to ship.